 Potatoes & sweet potatoes

-Rice is easy to get down plain or mixed in with a little bone broth, and you can make a big batch without fussing too much in the kitchen which is the last thing you need to be doing with flu or stomach poisoning!
+Freshly cooked rice is great for those with upset stomachs.
+It’s easy to get down plain or mixed in with a little bone broth, and you can make a big batch without fussing too much in the kitchen which is the last thing you need to be doing with flu or stomach poisoning!
 As you gain your appetite, you can add seasonings, veggies, and protein to the blank canvas.
 Out of all grains, white rice (not brown!) is particularly easy to digest and inherently gluten-free for minimal distress on the gut.

 You want to opt for low-fat foods which help to speed up digestion since fat delays gastric emptying as well as bland foods which are much more palatable to someone whose appetite has gone missing.
 I’d say rice is the perfect food for this while offering substantial energy.
 Add a little bit of salt for seasoning!